Skip to Main Content

 • How to save searches, set up alerts, and how to export results to a reference manager.

-• Designing or running final searches for your research.
+• Design and run the final searches for your research.

-• Pointing you in the direction of information or software that may help with the screening, reviewing or analysing of your results.
+• Pointing you in the direction of information or systematic review software that may help with the screening, reviewing or analysing of your results.

 • Advising you on the use of a reference management software and showing you how it can be used.

-• Providing technical reference manager software support (this is provided by eTuts).
+• Talk to eTuts for any technical reference manager software support

 In addition to this the Library's Open Research team can provide advice on: